unique-influence-tech/nanigans-reporting-api/README.md

 I've provided some MySQL database stats methods that check the current query against the columns of a target import table.

-If you choose to use them, replace the DATABASE values in config.py with your own.
+* Replace the DATABASE values in config.py with your own.

 ```
 @MySQLReady